 Stainless Steel: Stainless steel bathroom partitions are the perfect blend of contemporary and sleek to transform the appearance of your bathroom stalls.
 They can have either a textured or satin finish, allowing for some variety.
 These partitions are damage resistant and while pricey, pay you back every cent as aesthetic appeal and functionality.

 There are many toilet partition manufacturers that you can consider for your project.
 All of them have something unique that they can offer your project.
 However, it is up to you to see which one provides the most value.
 While one may technically be selling a less expensive product, they might not have the material in the custom design you want.
 Therefore, you should look for your ideal product and manufacturer and then estimate costs.

-One of several things to look out for when bidding on toilet partitions is the specific manufacturer.
-If this is a private job you will typically find this information in the “A” blueprint sheets which is also know as the “architectural” pages of the blueprints if your project is a private job.
-If it is a “public” project you will likely find this information in the division 10 spec section of the bidding documents, according to the Construction Specifications Institute (CSI)’s MasterFormat of construction Specifications.
-Also, if this is a “public” or “government” project you will have at least three different manufacturers to choose from.
+You will typically find the manufacturer information in the “A” blueprint sheets, which are also known as the “architectural” pages of the blueprints if your project is a private job.
+If it is a “public” project, you will likely find this information in the division 10 specification section of the bidding documents, according to the Construction Specifications Institute (CSI)’s MasterFormat of construction Specifications.
+Also, if this is a “public” or “government” project, it will require at least three different manufacturers to choose from.
 This can play a significant role as it will help you choose the manufacturer that will help you get the best price.

-Missing this one can be costly.
-9 times out of 10 you will be bidding on “Overhead-Braced” toilet partitions as this is by far the most common.
-However missing a specification that calls for “Ceiling-Anchored” partitions can put your project in the hole quickly.
-It it very important to look in three places for this information.
+Bathroom partitions can have several mounting styles.
+Nine times out of 10, you will be bidding on “Overhead-Braced” toilet partitions as this is the most common.
+However, overlooking a specification that calls for “Ceiling-Anchored” partitions can put your project in the hole quickly.
+It is imperative to look into four places for this information.

 - The Enlarged Restroom Plan In The “A” Sheets AKA the Architectural Sheets